aws-samples/aws-ai-idp-human-in-loop/documentation/WORKTEAM.md

 10. Select the Groups tab and and click on create group.
 Enter a valid group name and click on create group.
 Once the group has been created you can navigate back to the user you created and add the user to this group.
 ![step-10](../images/cog10.png)

 11. Next we need to create a Cognito domain.
-Navigate to the app integration tab and then under domain select create custom cognito domain and enter a valid domain name.
+Navigate to the app integration tab and then under domain select create cognito domain and enter a valid domain name.

 ## Create Private Work Team In SageMaker
 From here we are going to navigate from the main AWS console to Sagemaker where we are going to create a private workteam.